Legal panel: Free Minneapolis man jailed for life as teen

 "The extensive work of this outstanding legal panel supports the immediate release of Myon Burrell," said Nekima Levy Armstrong, who heads the Minneapolis-based Racial Justice Network, adding that the case "represents everything that is wrong with the criminal justice system and the ease with which an innocent person can be convicted."

-Burrell was accused of firing the bullet that killed Tyesha Edwards, a sixth-grade Black girl who was shot through the heart while doing homework at her dining room table.
+Burrell was accused of pulling the trigger that killed Tyesha Edwards, a sixth grade Black girl who was shot through the heart while doing homework at her dining room table with her sister.
 Her death enraged the African American community, which was tired of losing children to guns and gang violence.

 U.S. Sen. Amy Klobuchar, who was then the city's top prosecutor, has held up Burrell's conviction throughout her political career as an example of her tough-on-crime policies that helped put away young, dangerous offenders in the name of justice.